Early Germanic culture: Conversion to Christianity

-Heathenism

-Elements of Germanic paganism survived into post-Christianization folklore, and today new religious movements exist which see themselves as modern revivals of Germanic Heathenry.

 Folklore

 The folklore of early Germanic peoples was intimately intertwined with their natural surroundings.
-Legendary creatures of Germanic folklore include, elves, who inhabited the woods, foundations and streams; dwarves, who inhabited the caves of the earth; serpents, who inhabited the sea; and the neck, who inhabited the marshes.
+Legendary creatures of Germanic folklore include elves, who inhabited the woods, foundations and streams; dwarves, who inhabited the caves of the earth; serpents, who inhabited the sea; and the neck, who inhabited the marshes.

 Remnants of early Germanic folklore has survived unto the present day.

 Festivals

 Festivals in early Germanic culture included the autumn festival (Winter Nights), the New Year festival (Yule), the spring festival (Easter), and Midsummer's Day.

 Yule was intended to induce the sun to regain its former strength.
 Easter celebrated the renewal of nature.
 The Midsummer's Day was the greatest festival of all, in which it was celebrated that the sun had regained its full power.
 On this occasion numerous tribes would come together to celebrate and a general peace would sometimes be declared.
 Meanwhile, the autumn festival was a period of mourning.